Polish autonomy in the Vilnius Region: Background

-Vilnius and its region were part of the Second Polish Republic In 1922–1939.
-During World War II, they briefly returned to Lithuania, but Lithuania was twice occupied by Soviet Union and once by Nazi Germany.
+From 1922 to 1939 Vilnius and its region were part of the Second Polish Republic as the Wilno voivodeship, succeeding the short-lived Polish puppet state of Central Lithuania.
+During World War II, they briefly returned to Lithuania, but Lithuania was twice occupied by the Soviet Union and once by Nazi Germany.
 During 1944–1989, these areas were in the Lithuanian Soviet Socialist Republic, part of the USSR, as a result of territorial changes after World War II, but the Vilnius and Šalčininkai districts became isolated from the republic's social and cultural life.
 This was a result of not only the region's complicated demographic situation, but also by Moscow's specific policy towards the Lithuanian Poles.
 The Polish historian Krzysztof Buchowski has written: "The Soviet authorities successfully applied the tactic of 'divide and rule' in this case...
 Time has shown that the tactic was effective."
 For example, Moscow closed down almost all Lithuanian schools in the two districts in 1950–1955, while Polish schools were established instead of the Lithuanian ones.
 Lithuanian language was practically not taught in Polish schools.

 In two waves of emigration in the years 1945–47 and 1956–1959, at least 243,708 people left for Poland, mainly city dwellers, intellectuals and wealthy peasants.
 A similar number of people of Polish nationality remained on the territory of Lithuania.
 Many immigrated from the rest of the Soviet Union to replace those, who left, mainly from the Byelorussian SSR, they were attracted by the possibility of better living conditions.
 This included Poles from Belarus.
 As a result of these changes, Poles became a minority, consisting mainly of people with a lower social status, with a low rate of people with higher education, but a high rate of manual workers.
 Hence, the newcomers were generally the party and economic leaders of these districts.
 In 1989, Poles made up 7% of Lithuania's population (all national minorities combined 20.4%).
 Despite the initial attempts Lithuanisation of the Polish population was largely fruitless, but significant portion of Poles became Russified.
 While in 1959 96.4% of Poles indicated Polish as their native language, in 1989 it was 85%.
 In 1989, 58% of Poles declared knowledge of Russian as a second language, and only 15.6% of Lithuanian.
 Nevertheless, 59% of them declared acceptance of using Lithuanian as an official language, while only 8% were in favor of Russian.